 If you’ve been in the freelance market for quite some time, you should already know how to go about this.
 However, if you’re a newbie in the freelance world, you may need to do a little bit of research.
 Better still, you can get ideas from some of the gurus to get things right.
 Again, make sure you work closely with your client on this.
 As much as it’s your responsibility to state how you’d like to deliver the work and get it approved, they may have an input on this.

 Intellectual property rights form a very delicate element of any given contract.
+Whether you're building a website, mobile app, or Abstract APIs, it's best to protect the intellectual property.
 Therefore, a calculated freelancer wouldn’t sign a contract that doesn’t address it.
 Before putting in work, it’s vital to make everything clear as to who owns what rights relating to the project.

 In most cases, the freelancer hands over all rights to the client at the delivery of the project and on condition that the client has met all his contractual obligations.
 Make sure your front end developer contract contains this vital information; otherwise the agreement won’t be functional.